-The initial term of the offtake agreement with LG Energy Solution is six years, during which time LG Energy Solution is projected to purchase 71,000 dry metric tonnes of nickel and 7,000 dry metric tonnes of cobalt in the form of a mixed hydroxide precipitate (MHP).
+Subject to the satisfaction of the financing Condition Precedent the initial term of the offtake agreement with LG Energy Solution is six years, during which time LG Energy Solution is projected to purchase 71,000 dry metric tonnes of nickel and 7,000 dry metric tonnes of cobalt in the form of a mixed hydroxide precipitate (MHP).
 These quantities represent 100% of the projected future production of the Sconi Project during the period covered by the agreement.